 Hosting the event for a third straight season, Linfield went 3-0 at the NWC Tournament.

-Wildcats starter Karina Paavola (Jr., Kelso, Wash.) pitched 6 1/3 innings, striking out four Lutes and walking four.
-She allowed six hits before turning the game over to closer Montana McNealy (Soph., Aloha, Ore.), who struck out Melissa Harrelson swinging and got Amanda Hall to pop out to center field, touching off a modest infield celebration.
+Wildcats starter Karina Paavola (Sr., Kelso, Wash.) pitched 6 1/3 innings, striking out four Lutes and walking four.
+She allowed six hits before turning the game over to closer Montana McNealy (Jr., Aloha, Ore.), who struck out Melissa Harrelson swinging and got Amanda Hall to pop out to center field, touching off a modest infield celebration.

 Linfield rallied to tie the game once more in the bottom of the inning.
-Grace Middelstadt (Soph., Battle Ground, Wash.) reached first base on an error by shorstop Lindsey Matsunaga and the speedy sophomore swiped second base, her 33rd stolen base of the season.
-Karleigh Prestianni (Sr., Grants Pass, Ore.) sent the ball deep to center field off Lutes starter Kelsey Robinson, scoring Middelstadt.
+Grace Middelstadt (Jr., Battle Ground, Wash.) reached first base on an error by shorstop Lindsey Matsunaga and the speedy sophomore swiped second base, her 33rd stolen base of the season.
+Karleigh Prestianni sent the ball deep to center field off Lutes starter Kelsey Robinson, scoring Middelstadt.

 In the Linfield sixth, Prestianni singled to lead off the inning, then moved to third on a high fly to the outfield by Yamamoto.
 Garcia seized the opportunity, lacing the ball to left-center field to send home Prestianni for the winning run.

 Prestianni finished 2 for 3.
-Erin Carson (Soph., Camas, Wash.) also had one of Linfield’s seven hits in the game.
+Erin Carson (Jr., Camas, Wash.) also had one of Linfield’s seven hits in the game.
 Paavola improved to 22-2 for the season.

 Hatlen went 2 for 3 and drove in both of PLU’s runs.
 Hatlen took the loss in the pitching circle, falling to 10-9.